Rosli Dhobi: Trial and execution

-After a few months languishing in prison, Rosli Dhobi, Awang Ramli Amit Mohd Deli, Morshidi Sidek and Bujang Suntong were found guilty of murder and sentenced to death on 4 December 1949.
-This move was criticised by many, as Rosli was a juvenile at the time of assassination.
+After a few months languishing in Kuching prison, Rosli Dhobi (or Dhoby), Awang Ramli Amit Mohd Deli, Morshidi Sidek, and Bujang Suntong were found guilty of murder and sentenced to death by hanging.
+At the time, Rosli's age was disputed, with many articles stating he was 19 instead of 17.
+These were the first capital death sentences in Sarawak.